 Saturday Physics for Everyone

 Saturday Physics for Everyone (SPE) is a series of lectures on modern aspects of the physical sciences held Saturday mornings each fall.
 The program began in 1993 and offers high school students the opportunity to hear presentations from world-class scientists and researchers.
+By attending SPE, you will learn about recent advances in the physical sciences, you will gain an understanding of how physics affects development in modern technology, and influences your life on a daily basis.

 - Audience: High school students and the general public.